 3. Odd Sounds Coming From Your Boiler

 Maybe one of the most noticeable of all boiler problems is when your gas boiler begins to make unusual noises, for instance, gurgling or banging.
-It’s likely that air is trapped within the system is the problem, however, it could additionally be because of low water pressure.
-Unfortunately, the problem may also be much more serious, including the boiler getting to the end of its life and you require a brand new boiler installed.
+It’s likely that air is trapped within the system is the problem, however, it could additionally result from low water pressure.
+Unfortunately, the problem may also be more serious, including the boiler getting to the end of its life and you require a brand new boiler installed.

 4. Extinguished Pilot Light